nickpio/expense_classifier/README.md

 - Quick use through CLI or GUI through Streamlit

 ## Usage
---train to train the model\n
+--train to train the model\
 --predict to run the model on an uncategorized CSV
 ## Requirements